1917 All-America college football team

-The 1917 College Football All-America team consists of American football players selected to the College Football All-America Teams selected by various organizations in 1917.
+The 1917 All-America college football team consists of American football players selected to the All-America college football teams selected by various organizations in 1917.
 The selections were affected by the First World War.
 The Walter Camp Football Foundation lists no team in 1917.
 Camp posted an All-Service team in Collier's Weekly, and other organizations posted All-American teams.
 Walter Eckersall accidentally picked two players from Tech High School in an attempt to give credence to the first consensus national champion from the south, Georgia Tech.
 Walker Carpenter and Everett Strupper were the first two players from the Deep South ever selected All-American.